chocolatey-community/chocolatey-azuredevops/readme.md

 This extension contains only a single Task, which is capable of executing the following Chocolatey Commands:

+**NOTE:** This Azure DevOps Task assumes that Chocolatey is already installed on the Build Agent that is running the build.
+If Chocolatey is not located on the Build Agent, an error will be thrown, and the task will fail.

 * apikey
 * config
 * custom